omise/omise-android/README.md

 ```

 The `Client` class will automatically dispatch the network call on an internal background
-thread and will call listener methods on the thread that initially calls the `send`
+thread, and will call listener methods on the thread that initially calls the `send`
 method.

 ### Payment Creator activity